Slide rule: Trigonometry

 The S, T, and ST scales are used for trig functions and multiples of trig functions, for angles in degrees.

 For angles from around 5.7 up to 90 degrees, sines are found by comparing the S scale with C (or D) scale.
 (On many closed-body rules the S scale relates to the A and B scales instead and covers angles from around 0.57 up to 90 degrees; what follows must be adjusted appropriately.)
 The S scale has a second set of angles (sometimes in a different color), which run in the opposite direction, and are used for cosines.
 Tangents are found by comparing the T scale with the C (or D) scale for angles less than 45 degrees.
 For angles greater than 45 degrees the CI scale is used.
 Common forms such as $k\sin x$ can be read directly from x on the S scale to the result on the D scale, when the C scale index is set at k.
 For angles below 5.7 degrees, sines, tangents, and radians are approximately equal, and are found on the ST or SRT (sines, radians, and tangents) scale, or simply divided by 57.3 degrees/radian.
 Inverse trigonometric functions are found by reversing the process.

 Many slide rules have S, T, and ST scales marked with degrees and minutes (e.g. some Keuffel and Esser models (Doric duplex 5" models, for example), late-model Teledyne-Post Mannheim-type rules).
 So-called decitrig models use decimal fractions of degrees instead.

 Logarithms and exponentials

 Base-10 logarithms and exponentials are found using the L scale, which is linear.
 Some slide rules have a Ln scale, which is for base e.
 Logarithms to any other base can be calculated by reversing the procedure for calculating powers of a number.
 For example, log2 values can be determined by lining up either leftmost or rightmost 1 on the C scale with 2 on the LL2 scale, finding the number whose logarithm is to be calculated on the corresponding LL scale, and reading the log2 value on the C scale.

 Addition and subtraction

-Addition and subtraction aren't typically performed on slide rules, but is possible using either of the following two techniques:
+Addition and subtraction are not typically performed on slide rules, but is possible using either of the following two techniques: